 Every single bullet point in your resume needs to be relevant to the job you want.

-Different stages in life call for different styles of resume, the main ones being reverse-chronological, functional, combinational, or targeted resumes.
+Different stages in life call for different styles of resumes, the main ones being reverse-chronological, functional, combinational, or targeted resumes.
 Here’s a quick rundown of where to place your employment history in each:

 Resume format | How to format your employment history | Who needs to use is |